 WATER’S KISS AND THE FOUR STREAMS HIKE IN RABAÇAL

-The unique aspect about this hike is the waterfall you find near the end of the trail.
-Two streams diverge together and at the final moment, when they pour into the pool below they cross paths and kiss.
+The unique aspect of this hike is the waterfall you find near the end of the trail.
+Two streams diverge together and at the final moment when they pour into the pool below they cross paths and kiss.
 It’s a fun highlight on the hike and something you don’t see too often.
-It is a tough one to follow yourself because of the many unsigned turns but Madeira Wonder Hikes know this route well (and actually created it) and can lead you through it.
+It is a tough one to follow yourself because of the many unsigned turns but Joao Let’s Hike knows this route well and can lead you through it.

 Want more details and photos?
 View the full blog post here: WATER’S KISS AND THE FOUR STREAMS HIKE

 Pico Ruivo is the highest point on Madeira Island, reaching 1,862 meters above sea level.
 Towering above the ridges and valleys of the rugged island, Pico Ruivo is a great place to watch the sunset and sunrise.
 While there are many different routes to the Pico Ruivo summit, the easiest and quickest is the Achada do Teixeira to Pico Ruivo hike, which is just a 6-kilometer round-trip.
 The route isn’t too steep with just 260 meters of incline for the whole hike and the path is well maintained making it easy to hike in the dark before sunrise or after sunset.